bookercodes/articles/data-driven-tests-in-javascript-using-mocha.md

 }
 ```

-And the tests would still pass.
+and the tests would still pass.

 Clearly our test coverage is inadequate - we'll need to add more tests if we are ever going to trust our test suite to catch [regressions](https://en.wikipedia.org/wiki/Software_regression).